-Our Muslim communities, as well as Muslim communities world wide, take Ramadan very seriously and follow all of the practices and observances required.
+Our Muslim communities, as well as Muslim communities worldwide, take Ramadan very seriously and follow all of the practices and observances required.
 As mentioned, Ramadan is a month of fasting.
 During daylight hours, Muslims fast from food, water, sexual activity and smoking.
-This is obligatory for all adult Muslims except those who are sick, travelling, elderly, pregnant, breastfeeding, diabetic, chronically ill or women who may be menstrating.
+This is obligatory for all adult Muslims except those who are sick, traveling, elderly, pregnant, breastfeeding, diabetic, chronically ill or women who may be menstruating.
 Although eating during daylight hours is permitted for those mentioned, they still will not eat in public.

 Prayer and spiritual reflection is an important part of Ramadan.
 Many immerse themselves into studying and reciting the Quran, and vow to recite the Quran in its entirety by the months end.

 This fast begins right after Sahur, or the pre dawn meal.
 This gives them energy for the long day ahead.
 Normally, sahur is served around 4:30 am, but this depends on which state because in Sabah and Sarawak the break of dawn is earlier compared to the Peninsular of Malaysia.
 The Sahur time will also be earlier.
 Once the dawn breaks, no food is taken for the rest of the day until sundown.
 Malaysia is fortunate that the days are not as long as in some other areas of the world.
 But it doesn’t matter, Muslims take this sacrifice very seriously and accept it piously.